coolaj86/iojs-install-script/README.md

 Works for any recent version of Ubuntu or OS X.

-**NOTE**: If you have node installed, this script will rename it so that it isn't overwritten by the iojs installer.

 ```bash
 # Specify the version of iojs to install
 echo "v1.0.1" > /tmp/IOJS_VER